fahdarhalai/Algorithms/2-Divide and Conquer/README.md

 The space complexity of the QuickSort depends on the height of the tree.

-## Strassens Matrix Multiplication :
+## Strassen's Matrix Multiplication :
-Strassens Matrix Multiplication is faster than the naive Matrix Multiplication which is O(n<sup>3</sup>).
+Strassen's Matrix Multiplication is faster than the naive Matrix Multiplication which is O(n<sup>3</sup>).
 But still slower than Coppersmith Winograd Algorithm.

 The Divide & Conquer strategy consist of deviding the matrix into sub-matrices and treat them as being elements of the matrix, which helps reduce the dimension of the matrix.